Trump Was Almost What America Needed

 In a strange way I understood some of the support for Trump, albeit misguided.
 I knew the cause for the delusion.
 I understood what he appeared to be to many hopeful people hungry for change.
 He seemed to be going against the grain.
 He seemed tough, strong and fearless.
 To some it was exciting and he was a hero.
 Only, no he wasn’t.
 And the sooner people leave the cult and accept the truth, the better.
 Trump assumed the role of the come from behind, maverick under dog.
 And that's why many hopeful fanatics can always be made into suckers.

 So what are we doing now?
 We're talking about building an expensive wall we don’t need for an "issue" that could better be remedied through policy.
 We’re obnoxiously banning countries with no history of responsibility for any domestic terrorism.
 We’re destroying the environment via the Oil companies and coal industry.
-We're slashing social programs and investments toward education and the people to put even more money into war.
-We’re confused about our relationship to Russia, China or the rest of the world.
+We're slashing social programs and investments toward education and infrastructure to put even more money into the military industrial complex and war.
+We’re now confused about our relationship to Russia, China or the rest of the world.
 The entire world is mocking our president as he tweets his uninformed opinions incessantly.
 There’s tension and unrest.
 Displays of overt racism linked back to Trump, and white supremacist groups feeling emboldened are rising and becoming more active.
 Other groups are forming to counter them.
 Everyone is concerned about the direction we’re heading.
 Everyone is divided and bickering.
 People are fighting our president at every step.
 Others are defending him unable to see the path his decisions are leading.
 And we as a country are more divided now then we have ever been in a long time.

 Trump was masquerading as what we needed.
 In truth he was what the establishment and the unseen powers that be needed.
 The thought of someone stepping forward to take on the establishment and “drain the swamp” sounds wonderful.
 But probably too good to be true.
-It’s all scripted, and all planned.
+It was all scripted, and all planned.
 Trump’s headstrong stubbornness, commitment to his agendas and loyalty to his friends would be great attributes, but perhaps coming from someone else.
 Donald Trump came roaring onto to the scene saying a lot of the right things with the right kind of energy, but unfortunately and again, it was coming from the wrong guy.